-1.9.
-This Safety Guide provides guidance on the design, implementation, qualification and documentation of I&C systems important to safety in nuclear power plants to meet the requirements of

-Ref.
-[1].
-This Safety Guide also describes certain I&C specific issues which are relevant to implementing the recommendations of certain other Safety Guides, such as those which cover the management systems, commissioning, installation, operation, and operating limits and conditions.
-For such cases, this Safety Guide identifies relevant sections of these other Safety Guides.
+- 1.9.
+This Safety Guide provides guidance on the design, implementation, qualification and documentation of I&C systems important to safety in nuclear power plants to meet the requirements of SSR-2/1 (Rev. 1) [1].
+This Safety Guide also describes certain I&C specific issues that are relevant to implementing the recommendations of certain other Safety Guides, such as those that cover the management system, commissioning, installation, operation, and operating limits and conditions.
+For such cases, this Safety Guide identifies relevant sections of these other Safety Guides. - 1.10.

-1.10.
 The guidance applies to all I&C equipment, from sensors to the devices that actuate and control mechanical equipment.
-It covers, for example, the following:

-- Sensors; - Actuator controls; - Equipment for automatic and manual control of plant equipment; - Operator interfaces. - 1.11.
-The Safety Guide also applies to the means for implementing I&C equipment such as: - Computer systems and associated communication systems, ; - Software; - Devices that are programmed using hardware description languages (e.g. field programmable gate arrays); - Industrial digital devices of limited functionality.
+It covers, for example: - Sensors: - Actuator controls; - Equipment for automatic and manual control of plant equipment; - Operator interfaces. - 1.11.
+This Safety Guide also applies to the means for implementing I&C equipment, such as: - Computer systems and associated communication systems; - Software:

-1.12.
+- Devices that are programmed using hardware description languages (e.g. field programmable gate arrays); - Industrial digital devices of limited functionality. - 1.12.
 This Safety Guide does not provide recommendations for support features for I&C systems, such as cooling, lubrication and energy supply.
-Recommendations for electrical power supply are provided in Ref.
-[7].3
+Recommendations for electrical power supply are provided in SSG-34 [7].4 - 1.13.

-1.13.
 Although this Safety Guide covers certain aspects of human factors and computer security as they relate to I&C, it does not provide comprehensive guidance on these domains.
-The intent in this Safety Guide is to identify major interfaces with the human factors and computer security activities and to give recommendations on I&C design features that affect these topics.
-Example of human factors and computer security topics not covered in this guide include: computerised operating procedures, and information technology security.
+The intent in this Safety Guide is to identify major interfaces with the human factors and computer security activities, and to give recommendations on I&C design features that affect these topics.
+Examples of human factors and computer security topics not covered in this guide include computerized operating procedures and information technology security.
 More detailed information on computer security is provided in Ref.
-[8].

-1.14.
+[8]. - 1.14.
 The guidance applies to the design of I&C systems for new plants, to modifications of existing plants and to the modernization of the I&C of existing plants.
-Reference [9] deals with plant modification, and the overlap of this Safety Guide with Ref.
-[9] has been kept to a minimum.
+IAEA Safety Standards Series No. NS-G-2.3, Modifications to Nuclear Power Plants [9] deals with plant modification, and the overlap of this Safety Guide with NS-G-2.3 [9] has been kept to a minimum. - 1.15.
+The IAEA Safety Glossary [6] defines I&C systems important to safety as those I&C systems that are part of a safety group and also those I&C systems whose malfunction or failure could lead to radiation exposure of site personnel or members of the public.
+Section 5 of this Safety Guide further discusses the term 'important to safety' and other terminology relating to safety classification.
+Examples of I&C systems to which this Safety Guide may apply include: - Reactor protection systems; - Reactor control systems and reactivity control systems and their monitoring systems; - Systems for monitoring and controlling reactor cooling; - Systems for monitoring and controlling emergency power supplies; - Systems for monitoring and controlling containment isolation; - Instrumentation for accident monitoring;

-3 A draft Safety Guide on the topic of auxiliary systems that will provide recommendations for other support features is currently under development.
+4 A draft Safety Guide on the topic of auxiliary systems that will provide recommendations for other support features is currently under development.